MLutfor/pandas-challenge/README.md

 # pandas-challenge

-The python script for this PyBank and PyPoll programs are based on the codes provided by the in-class assignments from the U of T Data Analysis bootcamp.
+The python script for the PyCitySchools program are based on the codes provided by the in-class assignments from the U of T Data Analysis bootcamp.
 ChaGPT was also used in the assistance of debugging and refactoring the script.

 The purpose of the PyCitySchools script is to